opendilab/DI-engine-docs/source/13_envs/evogym.rst

 --------------------

 The environment can be downloaded and installed using GitHub and pip.
-Given that the installation procedure may vary a little according to your OS, you are invited to check the instructions in the original `repo <https://github.com/EvolutionGym/evogym#installation>`__ in case you should encounter any problem.
+Given that the installation procedure may vary a little according to your OS, you are invited to check the instructions in the original `repository <https://github.com/EvolutionGym/evogym#installation>`__ in case you should encounter any problem.

 .. code:: shell